Holographic imaging of an array of submicron light scatterers at low photon numbers: Minimal photon number

 Finally, in Fig.\,\ref{fig:N96}\,d) we study the dependence of $N_{96}$ on the exposure time of the digital camera.
 Here, the light intensity is adjusted such that the total numbers of photons from the probe and reference beams hitting the camera are kept constant.
 We do not observe a significant dependence on exposure time for the shown time window.
 This is expected as long as, e.g., mirror vibrations and long-term interferometric drifts, as well as accumulated thermal camera noise do not strongly affect the hologram.
-Actually, for very long exposure times.
-Only for very long exposure times of 0.5\,s or longer (not shown here) when accumulated thermal camera noise becomes relevant, we observed a sharp increase in $N_{96}$.